Teaching & Learning - Primary

-All Primary students are involved in the study of a language.
-In Junior Primary the language is Japanese, which is taught by a native speaking Japanese teacher.
+All primary students are involved in the study of a language.
+In junior primary the language is Japanese, which is taught by a native speaking Japanese teacher.
 The focus of this program is to broaden the students' understanding of cultural differences and expose them to a new language.
-In Senior Primary the students are taught French by a French Canadian teacher who begins to deliver a more academically focused program of language instruction.
+In senior primary the students are taught French by a French Canadian teacher who delivers a more academically focused program of language instruction.

-Clubs are offered to Primary students at lunchtime and after school.
+Clubs are offered to primary students at lunchtime and after school.
 They are voluntary, but do enjoy a high degree of popularity.
-Cultural clubs include Dance, Chess, Gardening, Computer Animation and Drama.
-The sporting clubs include Rugby, Soccer, Basketball and Netball.
+Cultural clubs include dance, chess, gardening, computer coding and animation, and drama.
+The sporting clubs include rugby, soccer, basketball and netball.
 The Learning Resource Centre staff provides the Homework Club.

-The Primary School sponsors a number of children through the World Vision scheme.
-Money raised by the SRC also goes towards supporting local charities.
+The primary school sponsors a number of children through the World Vision scheme.
+Money raised by the Student Representative Council also goes towards supporting local charities.

 A staff funded scholarship for Aboriginal students has been in place for a number of years.

-The program runs from Year 1 to Year 11 with increasing difficulty and challenge.
-In Year 1 the students are led by an experienced outdoor education tutor through a series of activities at the School for a day.
+The program runs from Year 1 to Year 11 with increasing levels of challenge.
+In Year 1 the students are led by an experienced outdoor education tutor through a series of activities at the school for a day.
 In Year 3 the students stay overnight at an off-site venue and are involved in activities for two days.
 In Year 5 the students travel to an outdoor education facility for a three-night stay with specific activities provided.

-The College operates the Out of School Hours Care facility and program for parents requiring this service.
-OSH Care runs the After School Care service from 3.15pm to 5.45pm each school day.
-OSH also operates our Vacation Care program through the school holidays.
+The college operates the Outside School Hours Care facility and program for parents requiring this service.
+OSHC runs an after school care service from 3.15pm to 5.45pm each school day.
+OSHC also operates our vacation care program through the school holidays.

-Parents are a regular presence in the Primary School, assisting with literacy and numeracy activities as well as attending excursions.
+Parents are a regular presence in the primary school, assisting with literacy and numeracy activities as well as attending excursions.
 Other parents take roles coaching sports teams, particularly rugby and basketball.
-Parents are involved in the College Canteen and the Parents and Friends Association.
+Parents are involved in the canteen and the Parents and Friends Association.

 Parents are invited to a conference with teachers at the end of Term 1 and are encouraged to meet with teachers at any other time if the need arises.
 A student assessment portfolio is provided at the end of each semester.

-The Primary School has initiated and implemented a range of parent education courses including ICT, THRASS (Teaching Handwriting Reading and Spelling Skills), writing, reading, numeracy, parenting skills and cyber-safety.
+The primary school has initiated and implemented a range of parent education courses including ICT, writing, reading, numeracy, parenting skills and cyber-safety.

-All Primary classrooms are equipped with interactive whiteboards.
-These interactive whiteboards provide extraordinary tools and applications for the teachers and students.
+All primary classrooms are equipped with interactive whiteboards.
+These interactive whiteboards provide extraordinary tools and computer applications for the teachers and students.
 These include direct internet access on a full size screen, DVD player, interactive screen and a suite of teaching tools.
-The ICT manager and technical staff oversee the operation of the equipment.
+The ICT Manager and technical staff oversee the operation of the equipment.